raphlev/WTPyScripts/README.md

 ```bash
 python .\windchill_datamodel_extractor\extract_excel_processor.py -i .\input\Types -o .\output\Types
 ```
-This will create new .\Test\ directory with resulted excel file.
+This will create new .\output\Types\ directory with one resulted excel file.
 Because optional --keep_csv argument is not used, all generated csv files have been removed from output folder.

 ### extract_xml_transformer.py
 To transform an XML file to a text file based on specific rules: